|My Favourite Planet > English > People > |

 may have made the sculptures on both pediments.

 "The Mantineans possess a temple composed of two parts, being divided almost exactly at the middle by a wall.
-In one part of the temple is an image of Asclepius, made by Alcamenes; the other part is a sanctuary of Leto and her children [Apollo and Artemis], and their images were made by Praxiteles two generations after Alcamenes."
+In one part of the temple is an image of Asclepius, made by Alcamenes; the other part is a sanctuary of Leto and her children [Apollo and Artemis], and their images were made by Praxiteles two generations after Alcamenes.
+On the pedestal of these are figures of Muses together with Marsyas playing the flute."

 Alkamenes also made a colossal marble relief of Athena and Herakles, dedicated in 403 BC by Thrasyboulos in the temple of Herakles, Thebes, following the expulsion of the tyrants and the restoration of democracy in Athens.